 A new interactive installation in the entry halls of our Auckland studio will have you stopping in your tracks to play.
 An exploration of how we, as humans, interact with natural systems has resulted three very different artistic outputs.

 One year into construction the ward blocks at Christchurch's Burwood Hospital are starting to take shape.
 A major healthcare development as part of the city's re-build, the project is on track for its 2016 completion.

 The International Living Future's Executive Director, Amanda Sturgeon, will be speaking at a number of events between 19-25 March, across New Zealand.
 Find out where and how to book your tickets.

 We're excited to announce the launch of a new entity of the Jasmax group, NotYetKnown.
-This strategic + creative consultancy applies research intelligence, strategic and creative thinking and implementation pathways to... generate transformational change in the way we, and organisations, work, live and learn.
+This strategic + creative consultancy helps clients to generate transformational change in the way we work, live and learn.

 Three of our architectural graduates are working with Auckland Council to deliver a workshop that looks at how design professionals and the engaged public, can ‘integrate Arts and Culture into our everyday lives’.

 We’ve been using BIM for a while now, and were pleased to work with BRANZ to look at how we applied its use on the design and build of North Shore Hospital’s award-winning Elective Surgery Centre.

 Third year students of Unitec’s Bachelor of Landscape Architecture programme are the latest artists to adorn the halls of Jasmax Auckland.

 Our Tauranga studio has moved to First Avenue.
 This growing studio has done a smart job on their new home’s interior fit out.
 Take a peek here.